BMichela/ADM--HW4/README.md

 to find the smallest value.
 The heapq module defines functions for a minheap - which always returns the smallest item.
 To set up the heap, you add values using heappush and remove them using heappop.

 The function 'GroupNumber' takes in input the graph, a set of destination nodes and a dictionary with shortest paths.
 It simply returns the groupNumber for each node of the graph, equal to the minimum of the shortest path between the node of the graph and the nodes in the given list.
+This value is found appending to a list the nodes for which exists a shortest path and ordering the costs of this shortest path.

 (The functions 'similarity_dist' and 'get_keynode' will be useful if we want to reduce the number of nodes in a graph.)